Children’s Journal: Fear Less

 “Illuminated” Initial Capitals … on every page

-The balance of conceptual work of a book’s design usually weighs heavily toward the cover.
-For novels, memoirs, and other text-dominant books this is certainly the case.
+The balance of the conceptual work of a book’s design usually weighs heavily toward the cover.
+For novels, memoirs, and other text-dominant books, this is undoubtedly the case.
 The cover’s design tends to dictate the aesthetic for the interior.
 Children’s picture books, on the other hand, are the other way around: the cover is only more work than any other page because its importance tends to favor more rounds of review and revision.

-In Fear Less, this balance was more like a children’s book, because of the unique ornamental nature of the interior pages.
-The cover is no less important, but its design tends to be dictated by the dominance of the interior’s aesthetic.
-So the cover and the interior were developed in parallel.
+In Fear Less, this balance was more like a children’s book because of the unique ornamental nature of the interior pages.
+The cover is no less important, but its design tends to be dictated by the interior’s aesthetic dominance.
+The cover and interior were developed in parallel.

 I began by researching illuminated initial capitals.
-The monochrome entries that my friend Marsha Micek had worked to painstakingly catalog from the Maywald Collection was a great starting point (a great article by Stephen Heller on the recutting of a sample of these letters).
-But color was to be very important to this book, so research in hand, I began pouring over stock illuminated letter illustrations.
+The monochrome entries that my friend Marsha Micek had painstakingly worked to catalog from the Maywald Collection served as a great starting point (a notable article by Stephen Heller on the recutting of a sample of these letters).
+However, color was to be very important to this book, so, with research in hand, I began poring over stock illuminated letter illustrations.

-Or initial concept was to have a different letter style, with a different color palette on every page.
+Our initial concept was to have a different letter style, with a different color palette on every page.
 That proved to be too chaotic.
-So instead we settled on one color scheme, and a handful of different libraries.
+Instead, we settled on a single color scheme and a handful of different libraries.
 None of the stylized letters are repeated in the book, although styles certainly are.

 I decided to pair this with the somewhat funky font Mrs. Eaves.
 Based on the clean eponymous font by John Baskerville, Mrs. Eaves is Emigre’s Zuzano Licko’s attempt at a revival.
 (Mrs. Eaves is named for Sarah Eaves, Baskerville’s live-in housekeeper and later wife).
 I’ve always enjoyed the Mrs. Eaves font, but it is a typeface that needs to be taken in moderation—perfect for this sort of design.